How to Celebrate Navratri 2019

 Magha Navratri is observed in the month of Magha (January–February), during the winter season.
 The fifth day of this festival is often independently observed as Vasant Panchami.All these Navratri festivals are 9-day long observances with each day dedicated to a distinct form of Durga.
 The beginning of autumn and the beginning of spring are considered more sacred for worshiping the Mother Durga or Sakthi – the omnipresent energy of the Universe.

-Date, Significances and Observations on Maha Navratri 2018
+Maha Navratri 2019 – Date, Significances and Observations

 The day marks the beginning of Navratri celebrations.
 Some devotees start observing the Navratri fasting on this day.
 In regions of Maharashtra, Goa and Punjab, devotees sow varieties of seeds/food grains on a pot.
 They water it for the next nine days and let them sprout.
 This practice indicating fertility is known as Ghatasthapana or Khetri.
 In Tamil Nadu, devotees set the Kolu – a display of dolls and idols on a step-like arrangement.
 The Kolu will be dismantled only on Vijayadashami day.

 The deity is Brahmacharini which means one who practices devout asceticism.
 She is the way to moksha and is depicted as barefooted and carrying a rosary and a water utensil.
-The colour to wear on this day is Royal Yellow.
+The colour to wear on this day is White.

 The deity is Kushmanda – the Goddess of the cosmic egg and the creator of the Universe.
 She is depicted as having 8 hands holding weapons, rosary, lotus etc. and riding on a tiger or lion.
-The colour to wear is Grey.
+The colour to wear is Royal Blue.

 The deity is Kaalratri – a fierce form of Durga incarnated to kill demons Shumbha and Nishumbha.
-She is depicted as having a dark complexion, disheveled hair and burning bright eyes.
+She is depicted as having a dark complexion, dishevelled hair and burning bright eyes.
 She rides on a donkey and carries a blood-drenched weapon.
-The colour to wear is Red.
+The colour to wear is Grey.

 The deity is Mahagauri – the Goddess who is white in complexion and very beautiful.
 She is depicted as riding on a bull.
-Her upper right arm is in the pose of allaying fear and lower right hand holds a trident.
-She holds a damaru (tambourine) in her upper left arm and the lower left arm is in the form of giving blessing.
-The colour to wear is Sky Blue.
+Her upper right arm is in the pose of allaying fear and the lower right-hand holds a trident.
+She holds a damaru (tambourine) in her upper left arm and the lower left arm is in the form of giving the blessing.
+The colour to wear is Purple.

 Mahanavami is the most important day of the 9-day Navratri festival.
 In many regions viz.
 Tamil Nadu, Kerala, Karnataka, Telangana and Maharashtra, this day is noted for the worship of Goddess Saraswati and Ayudha Puja.
 Saraswati is the form of Devi symbolizing knowledge.
 It is a common practice on this day to worship Saraswati at home and in temples as an act of honouring her for the knowledge she bestows.